AleeexTk/evopyramid-ai/docs/ARCHITECTURE.md

 - Repository scaffolding with community and automation guidelines.
 - CI workflow running linting (ruff) and a Python bytecode compilation smoke test.
+- Chaos-to-Orbit sketch that models how the platform emerges from raw ideation into the protected EvoPyramid-AI core (see `docs/visualizations/chaos-orbit-architecture.md`).

 ## Next Steps

 - [ ] Document the core EVO modules and their relationships.
 - [ ] Describe deployment targets and runtime environments.
 - [ ] Add architectural decision records under `docs/adr/`.
+- [ ] Digitize the Chaos-to-Orbit visualization and link each orbit to concrete roles, tools, and rituals.

 ## Contributing to the Architecture Doc